mongodb/mongo/src/mongo/db/storage/README.md

 Storage Engine API
 ==================

-The purpose of the Storage Engine API is to allow for pluggable storage engines in MongoDB, see also the [Storage FAQ][].
+The purpose of the Storage Engine API is to allow for pluggable storage engines in MongoDB (refer to the [Storage FAQ][]).
 This document gives a brief overview of the API, and provides pointers to places with more detailed documentation.
 Where referencing code, links are to the version that was current at the time when the reference was made.
 Always compare with the latest version for changes not yet reflected here.
 For questions on the API that are not addressed by this material,